Listeye dön

 • Chrome crashes suddenly, dozens of tabs vanish instantly

-• Accidentally closed an important tab and can't find it
+• You accidentally closed an important tab and can't find it

-• Want to restore yesterday's browsing session, but history is a mess
+• You want to restore yesterday's browsing session, but history is a mess

 • Too many tabs open, need to clean up but afraid you'll need them later